tedneward/fusionauth-hello-world/GUIDE.md

 # A Guide to the Hello World of FusionAuth
-In this post, we're going to explore how to add authentication to your existing application using the FusionAuth system.
+In this post, we're going to explore how to add authentication to an existing Web application using the FusionAuth platform.
+We're going to keep things as simple as possible (but no simpler!) to keep the focus on how to secure an existing application, and how the features of FusionAuth help you do that.

-## Background
+## Background: Our Awesome Application
-We have a very simple existing application, one which provides just a couple of web pages:
+We have a very simple existing Web application, one which provides just a couple of web pages:

 * Home page
 * Secrets page (where sensitive stuff is kept and displayed)